 In practice, however, the key size is supposed to be a huge number eliminating the possibility of brute-forcing the key.
 If you find a deterministic algorithm that finds the multiplication scalar based on two points on the elliptic curve you would solve the discrete logarithm problem.

 To wrap it up I would like to share few excellent articles that I used while learning about the elliptic curve and preparing the coding examples.
 I recommend the Practical Cryptography for Developers book as well as the gentle introduction, finite fields and the excellent interactive tool by Andrea Corbellini.
-My examples and code are heavily based on those materials and I hihly recommend you check read them for more information.
+I also recommend these animated examples by @xargsnotbombs Michael Driscoll.
+My examples and code are heavily based on those materials and I highly recommend you check read them for more information.
 The repository with source-code that renders all the plots is available in this public gist repository.
 As usual, if you find typos, errors, something is not clear, something is wrong, do not hesitate to let me know and feel free to tweet me!